Notice of Non-Discrimination

 RCC’s prohibition of harassment and discrimination includes all forms of sex discrimination--including instances of sexual harassment such as sexual assault, domestic violence, gender-based stalking, and sexual violence--which are also prohibited by Title IX of the Education Amendments of 1972.

 RCC is committed to the safety of our students, faculty, staff and community members; and takes its responsibility to provide an educational environment free from discrimination and harassment very seriously.
 Therefore, it is a violation of College policy for any employee, student or third-party at RCC to engage in discrimination, harassment, or violence.

 RCC has a zero tolerance for sexual assault, stalking, intimate partner violence, domestic violence, dating violence and workplace violence.
 Anyone found participating in any of these activities will be subject to disciplinary action and prosecuted in accordance with RCC policies and procedures as well as Oregon state laws.

-Title IX coordinators are responsible for managing and coordinating efforts to prevent and address sexual discrimination, harassment, and/or sexual violence.
+Title IX Coordinators are responsible for managing and coordinating efforts to prevent and address sex discrimination, sexual harassment, and/or sexual violence.
 RCC has designated the following individuals as Title IX Coordinators: